Oseledets' Splitting of Standard-like Maps: Numerical Experiments

-whose properties derive from the FTLE in formula (\ref{ftleOK}): if the exponent $\lambda_j^k$ is positive or, instead, the product of many $\psi_n$ diverges polynomially (see section \ref{geostab}) matrix $\mh{\Gamma}_j^k$ decays to zero for $k\rightarrow\infty$.
-Then, by inserting (\ref{peaux}) into formal summations of evolution (\ref{perew}) and using the fact that $y_n=x_{n-1}$, we can obtain its finite-time solutions:
+whose properties derive from the FTLE in formula (\ref{ftleOK}): if the exponent $\lambda_j^n$ is positive, matrix $\mh{\Gamma}_j^n$ decays to zero for $n\rightarrow\infty$.
+Indeed, by inserting (\ref{peaux}) into formal summations of evolution (\ref{perew}) and using the fact that $y_q=x_{q-1}$, we can obtain its finite-time solutions: